MehrabSanaee/Laravel-Auto-installer/README.md

 ## 🧩 Why I Built This Script

-Because I kept deploying the same kind of Laravel bots to VPS servers again and again.\
+Because I kept deploying the same kind of Laravel projects to VPS servers again and again.\
 Typing 20--30 commands each time was a waste of time.

 This script helps me: